abdullahimubarak935-creator/gore/README.md

                     .GO
 ```

-**"Rip and tear... in Go!"**

-> *The demons thought they were safe when they corrupted the C codebase.
-> They were wrong.
-> The Doom Slayer has learned Go.*

----

 ## 💀 WHAT FRESH HELL IS THIS?

 This is a **minimal, platform-agnostic Go port** of the legendary DOOM engine, transpiled from the `doomgeneric` codebase.
 No CGo.
 No platform dependencies.
 Just pure, unadulterated demon-slaying action powered by the glory of Go's cross-compilation.

-The original C code has been mechanically converted to Go using [advanced transpilation sorcery](https://gitlab.com/cznic/doomgeneric.git)
+The original C code was converted to Go using (modernc.org/ccgo/v4), by cznic (https://gitlab.com/cznic/doomgeneric.git).
+This was then manually cleaned up to remove a lot of manual pointer manipulation, and make things more Go-ish, whilst still maintaining compatibility with the original Doom, and its overall structure.

 ## 🔫 FEATURES